How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introduction

 \textbf{AIG-NCII is powered not just by a single model, app, or website, but by a vast, interconnected, and ever-evolving technological ecosystem.} A more robust and effective strategy to combat AIG-NCII requires a clear understanding of the ecosystem of technologies that facilitate the creation, distribution, monetization, and proliferation of AIG-NCII.
 While prior work has studied pieces of this ecosystem (see section \ref{sec:relatedwork}), there is still a lack of a unified framework to understand the complex technological ecosystem as a whole.
 Our paper fills this gap: we synthesize over a hundred primary sources from academia, civil society, industry, and policy to build an AIG-NCII technological ecosystem that connects the dots and provides a clear, shared terminology and framework for stakeholders to move into the future of AIG-NCII prevention with clarity and foresight.

-\textbf{We contribute the first comprehensive map of the technological ecosystem of AIG-NCII}, including 11 categories of technologies that span the \textbf{A) creation} (training datasets, generative AI models, and generative AI interfaces), \textbf{B) distribution }(distribution channels), \textbf{C) proliferation and discovery }(deepfake creation communities, search engines, advertisement platforms, app stores), \textbf{D) infrastructural support} (developer platforms, critical service providers), and \textbf{E) monetization} (payment processors) of AIG-NCII.
+\textbf{We contribute the first comprehensive map of the technological ecosystem of AIG-NCII}, including 11 categories of technologies that span the \textbf{A) creation} (datasets, generative AI models, and generative AI interfaces), \textbf{B) distribution }(distribution channels), \textbf{C) proliferation and discovery }(deepfake creation communities, search engines, advertisement platforms, app stores), \textbf{D) infrastructural support} (developer platforms, critical service providers), and \textbf{E) monetization} (payment processors) of AIG-NCII.
 In section \ref{sec:relatedwork}, we outline the related work and methodology used to build out the AIG-NCII ecosystem.
 In section \ref{sec3}, we introduce the ecosystem and provide descriptions, examples, and history of the 11 technologies facilitating AIG-NCII paired alongside a visual map (Figure \ref{fig:map}).
-In section \ref{sec4}, we demonstrate the usefulness of the ecosystem to \textit{understand new incidents of harm} using a case study of Grok, and \textit{evaluate existing interventions} through three more case studies on the TAKE IT DOWN Act, San Francisco Lawsuit, and Mr.DeepFakes shut down.
+In section \ref{sec4}, we use two extensive walkthroughs to demonstrate the usefulness of the ecosystem in 1) making sense of new AIG-NCII harms and 2) mapping a clearer tech policy landscape.
+First, we conduct a close reading of five Grok-related news headlines to demonstrate how the ecosystem can be used as a sense-making tool to build a cohesive understanding of the complex web of technologies that facilitate new AIG-NCII harms.
+Second, we manually review U.S. federal law and 63 state laws to demonstrate how the ecosystem can be used to map a clearer tech policy landscape.
+In both case studies, we show how the ecosystem is also robust over time as new articles get published or laws get passed.
+In section \ref{sec5}, we conclude with a vision for future AIG-NCII research that refines the edges of the ecosystem, recommending researchers to study critical relationships between technologies and potential ripple effects from different interventions.